Everything to Know About Vinyl Chloride Exposure

 Vinyl chloride, an indispensable yet hazardous chemical, is one of the building blocks of modern life.
 The tragedy of the train derailment in East Palestine, Ohio, has vividly underscored its dual nature.
 The train, laden with 50 cars, of which 10 carried hazardous materials, was severely damaged and leaking vinyl chloride gas.
 To eliminate this risk, crews had to ignite and burn the vinyl chloride—a decision that will indelibly impact the town and its residents.

-This article explains what vinyl chloride is, its applications, the effects of exposure, and why ensuring safer handling is critical for the safety of workers and the public.
+In this article, we take a closer look at vinyl chloride—what it is, its applications, the effects of exposure, and why ensuring proper handling is critical for the safety of workers and the public.

 What Is Vinyl Chloride & What Is It Used For?